ScriBbleR

 A bit of splendor within the failure.

-Here my life is thus a precious saga of an unbiased maiden
+Here my life is thus a precious saga of an unbiased

 hemmed in by a ghastly exquisiteness?